 I have been working in the ports industry for over 18 years now.
-Before that, I had always worked in retail, but I was made redundant and the position for a part time Human Resources assistant was advertised at the Port and I haven't looked back.
+Before that, I had always worked in retail, but I was made redundant and the position for a part time college to develop my skills and gained Human Resources assistant was advertised at the Port and I haven't looked back.